-- (a) The operator should ensure that the flight crew members authorised to conduct EFVS 200 operations are provided with differences training or familiarisation whenever there is a change to any of the following: - (1) the technology used in the flight guidance and flight control system; - (2) the HUD or equivalent display systems; - (3) the operating procedures. - (b) The differences training should: - (1) meet the objectives of the appropriate initial training course; - (2) take into account the flight crew members' previous experience; and - (3) take into account the operational suitability data established in accordance with Regulation (EU) No 748/2012.
+- (a) The operator should ensure that the flight crew members authorised to conduct EFVS 200 operations are provided with differences training or familiarisation whenever there is a change to any of the following: - (1) the technology used in the flight guidance and flight control system; - (2) the HUD or equivalent display systems; - (3) the operating procedures. - (b) The differences training should: - (1) meet the objectives of the appropriate initial training course; - (2) take into account the flight crew members' previous experience; and - (3) take into account the operational suitability data established in accordance with applicable airworthiness regulations.